shashankvivek/e-food-server/Readme.md

 It includes:

 1. Guest cart session.
-(Closing the browser a guest user still maintain the list of products)
+(After closing the browser, the app maintain the list of products for guest user)
 2. User Registration
 3. User Login using `JWT` with validity set to 300 mins
 4. Cart Rules: